codingdudecom/freeitsolutions/content/seo/online-keyword-suggestion-tools.md

 3. [KWFinder](https://kwfinder.com)
 4. [Google AdWords > Keyword Planner Tool](https://adwords.google.com)

-Using these Google search volume checker tools you will be able to find the best keywords for your posts and improve your Google ranking in the search results.
+Basically they are Google keyword volume checker tools.
+Using them you will be able to find the best keywords for your posts and improve your Google ranking in the search results.

 ## 1. Ubbersuggest (Neil Patel) ##